sbcool01/flair_prediction_reddit_sbcool/README.md

 I am Swayam Bukharia, 2nd year undergrad IITG.

-This model is made for predicting flair of the posts on india subreddit.
+This model is made for predicting flair of the post on india subreddit.

 I have finally used "TITLE" field only to predict the flair as, Body is not available in most of the posts and most of the times comments seems to be misleading and diverting, which can reduce the accuracy of the model.